All Episodes

 It just won't be as powerful at the center.

-Now that means that structural damage will be less than let's say a cap five or four on a Sapper Simpson scale hit.
+Now, that means that structural damage will be less than, let's say, a cap five or four on a Sapper-Simpson scale hit.

 You saw what happened with Helene.

-We had gusts to 100 miles an hour all the way into Georgia because it got uh bull whipped in there.
+We had gusts to 100 miles an hour all the way into Georgia because it got bull whipped in there.

-So this is going to be causing hurricane force winds all the way through the I-4 quarter late tonight, tomorrow morning to Orlando, and it's going to go offshore, I think uh near Cape Canaveral, a little bit north, probably around 10 in the morning.
+So this is going to be causing hurricane force winds all the way through the I-4 corridor late tonight tomorrow morning to Orlando.

-The landfall is near Bradington.
+The landfall is near Bradenton.

 I'm nervous about this.

-Uh this is for Tampa.
+This is for Tampa.

 It's coming directly generally at you from the southwest.

-But even if it passes a little to the south, the storm surge is going to be very high in Tampa Bay, and of course, it'll be higher right where it makes landfall.
+But even if it passes a little to the south, the storm surge is going to be very high in Tampa Bay.

 Worst case scenario is if it came up Tampa Bay, and it's storm surge that is a huge concern here.

-This is the center of the storm, and uh probably around 6 a.m. near Orlando, and we get out to sea around 10 o'clock uh tomorrow morning.
+And we get out to sea around 10 o'clock tomorrow morning.

 Been a lot of tornado warnings this afternoon, and they're going to continue tonight.